MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/keydown-keyup-events.md

 - The numeric keypad and keyboard number keys.

-The KeyDown and KeyUp events do not occur under the following circumstances:
+The KeyDown and KeyUp events don't occur under the following circumstances:

 - The user presses Enter on a form with a command button whose **Default** property is set to **True**.